 The official groundbreaking was virtual and took place on Tuesday, March 9, 2021.
 You may view a recording of the event here.
 The construction process has begun and the museum will remain open during construction, unless otherwise noted.
 We have scheduled a full calendar of new, thought-provoking exhibitions, which you may preview here.
 Please check this site for helpful updates on navigating the museum grounds when you visit.

 When will construction be finished?
 What is timeline for completion of project?

-The Blanton aims to complete construction around late 2022.
+The Blanton aims to complete construction by early 2023.

 I saw one of the big petal structures on the museum grounds near the end of June 2021.
 Where did it go?

 During the week of June 28, 2021, the Snøhetta architects and Blanton team were reviewing a shade structure prototype temporarily installed on site as part of the construction process.
 The actual shade structures will be installed later in the project.